 Trans-Jordan Terracotta Vessel with Ledge Handles

-TA large Trans-Jordan terracotta vessel with a globular body, two small ledge handles and a flattened base.
+This large Trans-Jordan terracotta vessel presents a globular body, two small ledge handles and a flattened base.
 The vessel features a wide mouth with a flared rim flowing into a broad neck.
 The ledge handles are situated just below halfway down the vessel and are decorated with a gently crimped appearance to the edges.
 The vessel is unglazed, highlighting the natural colourations of the terracotta, now uneven and in some places burnished due to ageing.
 Some earthly accretions cover the surface.

 Provenance: From the collection of a gentleman (deceased); by descent to his family residing in London, circa 1990.